Tel: 01344 456 033

 Visited us recently?
 Leave a review on Google+

-David is the partner at our Easthampstead clinic.
+David is the Branch Partner at our Easthampstead clinic.
 He graduated from Liverpool University in 2001 and joined Kynoch Vets in 2008.
 He enjoys all aspects of surgery, particularly orthopaedics and holds a GP Certificate in Small Animal Surgery.

 Before choosing to follow a veterinary career, David took a degree in physics.
 He is married to Vicki and they have three young children and the two most beautiful cats in the world (he claims!).